 Inducted in 2006

-Dave McMillan was a dominant single seater driver of the late 1970s.
-He started racing in the early 1960s then travelled overseas, working briefly for the McLaren team before moving to the US where he worked and raced.
+Dave McMillan started racing single seaters in the early 1960s then travelled overseas, working briefly for the McLaren team before moving to the US.
 He regularly returned to New Zealand for the summer season achieving success as the Gold Star champion in 76/77, 78/79 and 79/80 and winning the New Zealand Grand Prix in 1981 after bouncing back from a serious racing accident in 1980.
 He went on to win the North American Formula Atlantic Championship in 1982.
 Dave subsequently forged a very successful career managing teams which have won, among other trophies, the Long Beach Grand Prix.
 He has never lost his love for and interest in New Zealand motorsport and over the years has helped many young mechanics, and more recently drivers, to gain experience or launch careers in the States.

 Inducted in 2009